cosmoelogic/Effortless-Encode/README.md

 # Effortless-Encode
-A simple script to make encoding video files with FFmpeg effortless!
+A simple, cross-compatible program to make encoding video files with FFmpeg effortless!